This guide aims to explain all the important stuff you need to know to create your online database application in Zoho Creator.

-To summarize, a Zoho Creator application is basically made up of Forms and Views.
-Forms to collect the information from the user and store it in the database and Views for viewing, filtering and searching the information collected via Forms.
+To summarize, a Zoho Creator application is basically made up of Forms and Reports.
+Forms to collect the information from the user and store it in the database and Reports for viewing, filtering and looking up the information collected via Forms.

-In this section we will briefly explain the various configurations that can be made to the Forms and Fields in your application.
+In this section we will briefly explain the various configurations that you can make to the Forms and Fields in your application.

-Specify a name for your form in the Specify form name box.
+- Specify a name for your form in the Form Name field.

-The option Store data in creator which is selected by default, indicates that the data entered through this form will be stored in the database. (i.e) a unique table will be created for this form at the back-end to store the form data.
+- By default, the option Store data in creator is selected indicating that the data entered through this form will be stored in the database. (i.e) a unique table will be created for this form at the back-end to store the data from the form.
 De-selecting this option will create a Stateless form.
 The data entered in a Stateless form will not be stored in the database.

-Drag-n-drop the required field type from the Insert Fields box displayed on the left-side to your form,as shown in the screen-shot given below.
+- Drag-n-drop the required field type from the Fields box displayed on the left,as shown in the screen-shot given below.

-This will display the dialog where you specify the Label Name for this field as shown in screen-shot.
-The label name is the name displayed for the field in your Form.
-Clicking on the Options link will display the various additional parameters that can be configured for this field type.
-For Formula field type the Options link will not be displayed.
+- In the Field Properties, specify the Field Nameas shown in screen-shot.
+The field name is the name displayed for the field in your Form.
+There are various additional parameters that can be configured for all the field types, except for the Formula field type.
 You have to specify the required formula expression based on which the value of the field will be created.
 Refer Formula fields for more information.

 Zoho Creator provides the following options to configure your field.

-Set maximum length for entries in a text/number field.
+- Set maximum characters for entries in a text/number field.

 Create relationship between Forms

-The lookup field Product which references the Product Name in the Product form is added as shown below.
+- The lookup field Product which refers the Product Name in the Product form is added as shown below.
 Using the lookup field you can access the product details from the Product form.